 Time spent in production will vary, depending on how much paperwork you require and the size and complexity of each job.
 Large jobs require more management time: When a job’s volume reaches $400,000 to $500,000, the lead really becomes a project manager and can’t do significant production work.
 At that point it may be better to simply have a site manager who does no production.

 Most of the companies around the country using lead carpenters are smaller-volume businesses.
 A survey I’ve conducted at my seminars indicates that lead carpenters in every region generally spend between 10 percent and 20 percent of their time in management and the rest in production.
 Bear in mind that this includes all of the management, not just the paperwork, which doesn’t need to — and shouldn’t — take very much time.

 Q. What about jobs where the lead carpenter has nothing to do after the subs come in?

 A. It shouldn’t happen.
 The owner needs to train the leads to plan their work so they remain productive.
 This may mean saving the siding or roofing work until the subs are inside the addition, or having the leads do some of the work themselves that would normally be done by subs.
 It may mean doing some work out of sequence.
 In certain cases, you may start setting doors and running trim while the drywall finisher is still blocking and skimming.
 It may not be ideal, but it avoids idle time.

 If this doesn’t work on every job, try to save warranty work from previous jobs.
 Or keep a running list of all the little jobs your clients have asked you to do but you couldn’t get to — a sort of client handyman service that helps fill in the gaps in your larger jobs.
 It’s still important for the lead to check in with the subs and clients on the current job at the beginning and end of the day, to maintain continuity.

 Hiring a Lead

-Q. What do you look for most in hiring, good people skills or
+Q. What do you look for most in hiring, good people skills or good carpentry skills?

 Q. Should I have fixed crews, or should workers float?